Seized Property Management Act

-(a) be given or served in the manner that the court directs or that may be specified in the rules of the court; and
+(a) be given in the manner that the court directs or that may be specified in the rules of the court; and

-(b) be of any duration that the court considers reasonable or that may be specified in the rules of the court.
+(b) specify the effective period of the notice that the court considers reasonable or that may be set out in the rules of the court.

-(2.4) A court may order that the property be destroyed if it is satisfied that the property has little or no value, whether financial or other.
+(2.4) A court shall order that the property be destroyed if it is satisfied that the property has little or no financial or other value.

-(3) A management order ceases to have effect when the property that is the subject of the management order is returned in accordance with the law to an applicant therefor or forfeited to Her Majesty.
+(3) A management order ceases to have effect when the property that is the subject of the management order is returned in accordance with the law, destroyed or forfeited to Her Majesty.